Unified Pre-training for Program Understanding and Generation: PLBART

 \subsection{Fine-tuning PLBART}

 We fine-tune PLBART for two broad categories of downstream applications.

-\textbf{Sequence Generation } PLBART has an encoder-decoder architecture where the decoder is capable of generating target sequences autoregressively.
+\paragraph{Sequence Generation} PLBART has an encoder-decoder architecture where the decoder is capable of generating target sequences autoregressively.
 Therefore, we can directly fine-tune PLBART on sequence generation tasks, such as code summarization, generation, and translation.
 Unlike denoising pre-training, the source sequence is given as input to the encoder during fine-tuning, and the decoder generates the target sequence.
 The source and target sequence can be a piece of code or text sequence.
-In Table \ref{table:fine_tuning}, we show a few examples of input and output to and for PLBART for different generation tasks.
-Note that PLBART appends a list of language ids to its vocabulary such that it can generate sequences in unseen languages, languages other than Java, Python, and English.
+Table \ref{table:fine_tuning} shows a few examples of input and output to and for PLBART for different generation tasks.
+Note that PLBART prepends a language id to the decoded sequence; it enables fine-tuning PLBART in a multilingual setting (\eg code generation in multiple languages).\footnote{We do not perform multilingual fine-tuning in this work.}

-\textbf{Sequence Classification } We fine-tune PLBART on sequence classification tasks following \citet{lewis-etal-2020-bart}.
+\paragraph{Sequence Classification} We fine-tune PLBART on sequence classification tasks following \citet{lewis-etal-2020-bart}.
 The input sequence is fed into both the encoder and decoder.
 For a pair of inputs, we concatenate them but insert a special token (``</s>'') between them.
 A special token is added at the end of the input sequence.
 This last token's representation from the final decoder layer is fed into a linear classifier for prediction.

-\textbf{Optimization } We fine-tune PLBART for a maximum of 100K steps on downstream tasks with 2500 warm-up steps.
-We set the maximum learning rate and dropout rate to 3e-5 and 0.1, respectively.
+\paragraph{Optimization} We fine-tune PLBART for a maximum of 100K steps on all the downstream tasks with 2500 warm-up steps.
+We set the maximum learning rate, effective batch size, and dropout rate to 3e-5, 32 and 0.1, respectively.
 The final models are selected based on the validation BLEU (in generation task) or accuracy (in classification tasks).
 Fine-tuning PLBART is carried out in one Nvidia GeForce RTX 2080 Ti GPU.